2008368/CS220-AU-portfolio/index.md

 Hello!
 My name is Christian Baruela.

-I am a new student at the University of Essex studying a Psychology degree for 3 years.
-I am from London just finishing my A levels where I studied IT, Psychology and Spanish.
-In my free time, i like to immerse myself in anything musically, whether that is playing instruments, music production or even just listening to music.
-I have also recently gotten into being a more sustainable individual promoting sustainability in my everyday life.
+I am a Psychology Student studying at the university of Essex and am currrently a first year.
+I have previously completed my A levels where I studied Psychology, Spanish and IT.
+My hobbies range from doing anyting musically to having deep conversations about controversial topics in our society.

 <br>